aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/plotarea/_index.md

 ### getYRatioToChart() {#getYRatioToChart--}

-Gets or gets the y coordinate of the upper top corner  of plot-area bounding box in units of ratio of the chart area.
+Gets or sets the y coordinate of the upper top corner of the plot-area bounding box as a ratio of the chart area.

 ```javascript
 getYRatioToChart() : number;